What Do You Mean by an Interpreter?

 By the time your interpreter tells you something, you already get some time to think through before uttering something for negotiation.

-Last moment compiling and thinking in the head is the most beneficial way to go with the things.
-This increases the success rate of the deal by a good few percent.
+The last moment compiling and thinking in the head is the most beneficial way to go with things.
+This increases the success rate of the deal by a good few percents.

 6. Overstating and / or understating is neither accurate nor correct: